-Written Erik Sargent

-For Franchisee Jim Fredrickson – who owns the Scottsdale, Ariz., location – his professional career featured multiple jobs, including construction, mining equipment sales, servicing parts, and general contracting.
+For Franchisee Jim Frederickson – who owns the Scottsdale, Ariz., location – his professional career featured multiple jobs, including construction, mining equipment sales, servicing parts, and general contracting.

-Seventeen years later, Fredrickson has stuck to his roots in the warm Arizona sun, and he’s enjoyed the opportunity to be his own boss while running his long-standing location.
+Seventeen years later, Frederickson has stuck to his roots in the warm Arizona sun, and he’s enjoyed the opportunity to be his own boss while running his long-standing location.

 He noted there will always be challenges with what customers want, what employees want, and finding the best ways to get people where they need to go.
 But he credits the hardworking staff he has in place who help make the businesses run smoothly.

 “Recruiting, retention, and training will always be a grind in this business,” Frederickson said.
 “Thankfully, our human resources manager does her absolute best to help us get more trucks in operations and to make sure we have quality employees standing in people’s driveways.”